junkofujiwara/team-members/README.md

 ### Usage: List Team Members
 Purpose: To list Team Members info in specified organization.<br/>
-How to Use: Execute following commandline with your organization name and token (Personal Access Token).
+How to Use: Execute following command-line with your organization name and token (Personal Access Token).
 The list of repo names and visibility information is written to a csv files `teams.csv` and `members.csv`.

-- Commandline:
+- command-line:
 `python3 team_members.py list -o <org-name> -t <token>`
 - Output:
 `teams.csv` and `members.csv`